-Whether you're a shower or a bath person, the simple act of getting clean can be an everyday moment of rejuvenation - if you get the basics right.
-The bathrooms in the Houses range from rustic to industrial, but we always spend time on the essentials - like fluffy, Frette-made white bath linen and robes, flattering lighting, useful storage and plenty of Cowshed bath products to turn a morning shower or bedtime soak into a mini spa experience.
+Whether you're a shower or a bath person, the simple act of getting clean can be an everyday moment of rest, relaxation, or rejuvenation - if you get the basics right.
+The bathrooms in the Houses range from rustic to industrial, but we always spend time on the essentials - like fluffy, Frette-made white bath linen and robes, flattering lighting, useful bathroom furniture and plenty of Cowshed bath products to turn a morning shower or bedtime soak into a mini spa experience.

 We asked Soho House Design Director Linda Boronkay how she approaches designing the bathrooms in the Houses and for simple tips to reboot yours.
-Read on for her advice and view the gallery to explore some of our most beautiful bathrooms, from Babington House to Soho Beach House.
+Read on for her advice on bathroom decoration and view the gallery to explore some of our most beautiful Soho House bathrooms, from Babington House to Soho Beach House.

 1. Instant Updates